Visit Croatia’s vibrant coastal city of Split!

 It lies on the eastern shore of the Adriatic Sea and is spread over a central peninsula and its surroundings.
 As such, Croatia is situated beautifully between the mountains and sea.

-An intraregional transport hub and popular tourist destination, the city is linked to the Adriatic islands and the Apennine peninsula, making it the economic and cultural centre of the Dalmatian coast.
+A transport hub and popular tourist destination, the city is linked to the Adriatic islands and the Apennine peninsula, making it the economic and cultural centre of the Dalmatian coast.

 The Marjan Hill on the western side of the peninsula, and the Mounts Kozjak, and Mosor on the north and northwest side of the city.